Proximity Labeling (wheat seedling)

 Day 3

-1. Spin down the beads at 1500 rpm at 4℃ for 2 mins.
-Keep the flow through and freeze to -80℃
+1. Spin down the beads at 1500 rpm at 4 C for two minutes.
+Keep the flow through and freeze to -80 C.

-2. Wash the beads with 1 mL of each of the following solutions by incubating on the rotor wheel for 8 mins and removing the wash solution on a magnetic rack:
+2. Wash the beads with 1 mL of each of the following solutions by incubating on the rotor wheel for eight minutes and removing the wash solution on a magnetic rack:

 1. 2x with cold extraction buffer (Transfer the beads into a new tube the first time